foleyfactor/WordScramble/README.md

 # WordScramble
-Word (anagram) scrambling/unscrambling animation for JavaScript
+Word scrambling/unscrambling animation for JavaScript

 Ever wanted to show off your inner linguist by having two anagrams shuffle, or have a meaningless string unscramble into a word?
 Now you can!